New Albany Divorce Lawyers

 Indiana has the sixth highest divorce rate in the country, according to the Indianapolis Star, with 19.6 of every 1,000 married people divorcing in 2016.
 The state with the highest divorce rate is Arkansas, with 23.4 out of every 1,000 married individuals divorcing that year.
 Massachusetts is the lowest, with 12.1, and the national average is 18.5.

 In Indiana you can file for a legal separation.
 While a divorce ends your marriage, a legal separation does not.
 A judge can issue orders like those in a divorce case concerning division of property and debts, child custody and support.
 A legal separation can last up to a year.

 Continued Legal Support from Our Floyd County Divorce Lawyers

 Once a divorce is granted, that’s not necessarily the end of things.
 As circumstances change, we continue to provide families follow-up legal help if modification of custody, support, or visitation is needed.
-We also help families wishing to adopt, to succeed through private, agency, or international adoption.
+Our divorce lawyers also help families wishing to adopt, to succeed through private, agency, or international adoption.